Tax in Qatar

 Before we get into the various aspects of tax in Qatar, we should first point out that Fusion Middle East is not a qualified tax advisor.
 We would always advise companies and individuals to seek the advice of a qualified tax professional regarding all tax matters in Qatar.

-But, with that in mind, we can provide some broad information regarding tax in Qatar, so that businesses and individuals have a rough idea of what to expect.
+But, with that in mind, we can provide some top line information regarding tax in Qatar, so that businesses and individuals have a bit of an idea of what to expect.
+To find out more about how to start a business in Qatar or Dubai, give our team a call and we can talk through some of your options.

 Tax in Qatar